Garrett96/docusite/README.md

 ## Set Up

+The `Site` directory will always be overwritten when `mkdocs build` runs.
+You never need to touch that file.

+### Public Repo

 1] Fork the repository.
-Ideally make the fork a private repo.
 <br>
 2] Sign into [Vercel](https://vercel.com) with your GitHub account.
 Add vercel permissions to the forked repository.
 <br>